HOW TO CREATE MLA IN-TEXT CITATIONS

-MLA in-text works in one of two ways.
-The first way is to include the full name of the author or the title of the work in your argument, followed by a page number (if necessary) in round brackets.
-Alternatively, you can place the author’s surname or an abbreviated title (plus a page number) together in round brackets.
-These two approaches are respectively known as narrative and parenthetical references.
+You can document your MLA in-text source in one of two ways.
+The first way is to include the full name of the author or the title of the work in your argument.
+If you are quoting or paraphrasing a specific part of the work, you should also include a page number in round brackets.
+Alternatively, you can place the author’s surname (plus a page number if required) in round brackets at the end of your sentence.
+These two approaches are known, respectively, as narrative and parenthetical references.

 Example: Michel Foucault argues that the guillotine created a “new ethic of legal death” (15).

 Structure: Author First Name(s) and/or Initial(s) Author Surname (Page(s))